Testing the addition of new treatments to standard treatment in prostate cancer that has spread to other areas of the body

 7. Other

 A formal data sharing process has been developed at the MRC CTU.
-Requests for sharing data will need to provide detail on the specific requirements, proposed research, qualifications of researchers and publication plan.
+Requests for sharing data will need to provide details on the specific requirements, proposed research, qualifications of researchers and publication plan.
 The requests will be reviewed by the appropriate STAMPEDE2 committees.
 A data transfer agreement will be signed prior to the transfer of any information.
 All patients will be consented for future data sharing and if data requests are approved, only anonymised data will be sent.

-One request for data sharing has already been approved for data on a sub-group of the first approximately 360 patients randomised into comparison N who have not previously received 177Lu-PSMA-617 or SABR to be shared with Janssen for use in support of health authority and health technology appraisal submissions.
+One request for data sharing has already been approved for data on a subgroup of the first approximately 360 patients randomised into comparison N who have not previously received 177Lu-PSMA-617 or SABR to be shared with Janssen for use in support of health authority and health technology appraisal submissions.
 These shared data will not be released in any other form until comparison N has completed recruitment and reported its final results, although health technology appraisal bodies are not prohibited from making data public according to their local processes.
 If accrual goes as planned, it is anticipated that these data will be shared with Janssen when only an underpowered number of rPFS events have been observed so with such limited information we do not anticipate this analysis to have any impact on the trial.
 However, to protect against this more formally we will not consider making any amendments to the trial unless the significance level for any comparison of apalutamide with Nira-AA+P is less than 0.001.

 IPD sharing planThe datasets generated during and/or analysed during the current study are/will be available upon request.
 A formal data-sharing process has been developed at the MRC CTU.
 Requests for sharing data will need to provide details on the specific requirements, proposed research, qualifications of researchers and publication plan.
 The requests will be reviewed by the appropriate STAMPEDE2 committees.
 A data transfer agreement will be signed prior to the transfer of any information.
 All patients will be consented for future data sharing and if data requests are approved, only anonymised data will be sent using appropriately encrypted methods for data transfer.